-- Gas Safe Register estimates that there are around 7,500 illegal gas fitters operating across the UK and up to 250,000 illegal gas jobs may be carried out each year (based on information from Gas Safe Register Research 2009).
+- Gas Safe Register estimates that almost 5 million households across the UK are at risk from illegal fitters who aren't properly qualified (based on information from Gas Safe Register Research 2017).

-- Although there is awareness that gas appliances need to be safety checked annually, 43% of Britons don’t do it, and 10% have gas appliances which have never been checked (based on information from Gas Safety Week Research 2011).
+- Although there is awareness that gas appliances need to be safety checked annually, more than 5.5 million Britons don’t do it (based on information from Gas Safety Week Research 2015).

 - Every year thousands of people across the UK are diagnosed with carbon monoxide poisoning.
 It is a highly poisonous gas.
 You can’t see it, taste it or smell it, but it can kill quickly with no warning.

 - You should know the six signs of carbon monoxide (CO) poisoning – headaches, dizziness, breathlessness, nausea, collapse and loss of consciousness.
 Unsafe gas appliances can put you at risk of CO poisoning, gas leaks and fires.